 The wolf loses the hair but not the vice

-Equally common is the proverb "playing with fire" made by the Persian with "playing with the lion's tail".
+Equally common is the proverb "to play with fire" rendered from the Persian with "to play with the lion's tail".
 Here the message conveyed is to highlight the occurrence of a negative and dangerous consequence to a particularly demanding and risky event.

 Playing with the lion's tail (با دم شیر بازی کردن)

 The Italian proverb "can che baia non borde" translates the Persian proverb "do not be afraid of chatting too much, you must be afraid of those who are taciturn".
 Both want to indicate that we must be cautious not of those who seem to have dangerous and aggressive characteristics, but rather of those towards whom there is not the slightest suspicion.

 Do not be afraid of those who talk too much, you must be frightened by those who are taciturn (از آن نترس که های هوی دارد از آن بترس که سر به توی دارد)